 This can also be viewed as metaphor for our spiritual nature, as these sculptures allude to our human potential for transformation and even transcendence.This notion is well expressed in the words of the great contemporary sculptor, Isamu Noguchi, who stated: “it is weight that gives meaning to weightlessness.”

-Brad Konick was born in 1966 in Phoenix, Arizona.
+Brad Konick was born in Phoenix, Arizona.

 In 1989 he earned a Bachelor of Science in Design (BSD) degree from the College of Architecture and Environmental Design at Arizona State University.
 In the final months of his undergraduate studies, the nearby scent of cut wood and molten metal enticed him into the sculpture department.
 There, the hands-on contact with materials, and liberation from the technical constraints of architecture, allowed Konick to explore his designs in a freer and more intimate medium.
 From there, he went on to post-baccalaureate sculpture studies at ASU, then to the graduate sculpture program at Michigan’s Cranbrook Academy of Art.